 We’ll also need to keep this in mind when discussing the SEO benefits (and drawbacks) of fake news.

 Additionally, you don’t want your site to develop a reputation for writing or popularizing fake news.
-It’s unlikely that a single “fake news” story would tank your reputation or earn a penalty for your entire domain, but you should still strive to write the best, high-accuracy, high-relevance content you can.
+It’s unlikely that a single “fake news” story would tank your online reputation or earn a penalty for your entire domain, but you should still strive to write the best, high-accuracy, high-relevance or mimics news media content you can.

 If you do discover a link from a fake news site pointing to your domain, you’ll want to remove it as soon as possible.
 The process for this is relatively straightforward.